browserengineering/book/book/html.md

 [script-end-state]: https://html.spec.whatwg.org/multipage/parsing.html#script-data-end-tag-name-state

-*Quoted attributes:* Quoted attributes can contain spaces and right angle brackets.
+4-4*Quoted attributes*.
+Quoted attributes can contain spaces and right angle brackets.
 Fix the lexer so that this is supported properly.
 Hint: the current lexer is a finite state machine, with two states (determined by `in_tag`).
 You'll need more states.

-*Syntax Highlighting:* Implement the `view-source:` protocol as in [Chapter 1](http.md#exercises), but make it syntax-highlight the source code of HTML pages.
+4-5 *Syntax Highlighting*.
+Implement the `view-source:` protocol as in [Chapter 1](http.md#exercises), but make it syntax-highlight the source code of HTML pages.
 Keep source code for HTML tags in a normal font, but make text contents bold.
 If you've implemented it, wrap text in `<pre>` tags as well to preserve line breaks.
 Hint: subclass the HTML parser and use it to implement your syntax highlighter.

-*Mis-nested formatting tags*: Extend your HTML parser to support markup like `<b>Bold <i>both</b> italic</i>`.
+4-6 *Mis-nested formatting tags*.
+Extend your HTML parser to support markup like `<b>Bold <i>both</b> italic</i>`.
 This requires keeping track of the set of open text formatting elements and inserting implicit open and close tags when text formatting elements are closed